It’s not easy being an IB student - one has to work hard to earn that coveted IB diploma.

 After all the months of hard work and time spent on writing the Extended Essay, you don’t want to submit it without revising it (multiple times).

-Apart from reading it yourself, also get a friend or family member to read it to spot blind spots you might have missed.
+Apart from reading it yourself, get a friend or family member to read it to spot blind spots you might have missed.